JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 }
 ```

-The return type from the //ExecuteQuery()// method is an ##Object## since it may be either a ##SparqlResultSet## or an ##IGraph## so you will need to do an ##is## test and then cast as shown in the example.
+The return type from the `ExecuteQuery()` method is an ##Object## since it may be either a ##SparqlResultSet## or an ##IGraph## so you will need to do an ##is## test and then cast as shown in the example.
 Alternatively you can use the ##as## operator though we tend to avoid this ourselves since it can unintentionally hide errors in query evaluation.

 As previously mentioned a common error here is that you get no results because you aren't querying the data you expect.
-If you have a single graph you are querying just call //ExecuteQuery()// directly on the graph instead of creating an intermediary ##TripleStore## which guarantees that your query operates over your graph.
+If you have a single graph you are querying just call `ExecuteQuery()` directly on the graph instead of creating an intermediary ##TripleStore## which guarantees that your query operates over your graph.
 If you have more than one graph we **strongly** recommend that you use the query processor method of querying instead since that requires you to explicitly configure your dataset which makes errors like these much less likely to happen.

 If you are still having problems with no results you can also look at [[Debugging SPARQL Queries|HowTo-Debug-SPARQL-Queries]] for a method to debug what is happening with your query when using the in-memory SPARQL engine.